vilol-04/healthBridge/README.md

 **Solution**

-Health Bridge: A user-friendly platform for college students to raise funds for medical assistance.
+A user-friendly platform for college students to raise funds for medical assistance.

 1. Easy Fundraising: Students initiate campaigns via a straightforward form, detailing health condition and expenses.
 2. Confidential Data: Data stored securely, only accessible to authorized personnel, ensuring donor privacy.
-3. Bridging the Gap: Connecting students in need with compassionate donors, easing their financial burden
+3. Bridging the Gap: Connecting students in need with compassionate donors, easing their financial burden.

-Introducing HealthBridge: Empowering college students with free mental health support.
+Empowering college students with free mental health support.

 1. Free Counseling: Connect with local psychologists through audio and video sessions, no cost involved.
 2. User-Friendly Interface: Intuitive live chat and video